ukaoskid/10fast-finger-hacked/README.md

 ### Instruction for use

-1. Modify the variable `asdas` typing your desired result;
+1. Modify the variable `resultYouWant` typing your desired result;
 2. Copy the whole code;
 3. Open the `Developer Tools` in Chrome by pressing `CTRL + Shift + J`;
 4. Paste it in the *console*